Energy Efficiency in Social Housing Program

 • Hundreds of dollars in savings.

-Many renters who received upgrades in the first phase of the program told us the energy efficiency upgrades helped to:
+Many residents who received upgrades in the first phase of the program told us the energy efficiency upgrades helped to:

 • Improve sleep quality